 If you answered yes to most of these, you're likely misclassified.
 You're an employee, not a contractor, and you're entitled to overtime.

 The calculation depends on how much overtime you worked.
-If you worked 50-60 hours per week but received only straight-time pay (no overtime premium), you're owed the difference at the overtime rate, plus liquidated damages and attorney's fees.
+If you worked 50-60 hours per week but received only straight-time pay (no overtime premium), you are owed the difference at the overtime rate, plus liquidated damages in most cases, plus attorney's fees if the claim succeeds.

 Document everything.
 Keep records of what you did, the hours you worked, the control the employer exercised, the equipment provided, the locations assigned.